 Degrees and Certifications:

 My name is Renea Phillips and I teach Kindergarten at CHES.
 I am a lifelong resident of the Corinth Community and attended CHES as a child.
 I attended Smithfiled-Selma High School and graduated in 1998.
 It took me a little while to decide what path I was going to take so I attended Mount Olive College and graduated in 2006 with an Early Childhood Education Degree and then attended East Carolina University to obtain my Birth-Kindergarten teaching license.
-I have been teaching for 14 years and this is my third full year here at CHES.
-I got married to my husband, Stephen in 2003 and we have two children; my daughter Kassidy is 11 and she is in 6th grade at ALMS and my son Kamden is 5 and will be in Kindergarten here at CHES this year.
+I have been teaching for 15 years and this is my fourth full year here at CHES.
+I got married to my husband, Stephen in 2003 and we have two children; my daughter Kassidy is 12 and she is in 7th grade at ALMS and my son Kamden is 6 and is in 1st Grade here at CHES this year.
 I hope to positively touch each child that enters my classroom and help them develop a love of learning and enjoy school.

 8:25 – 8:55 Arrival (unpack, bathroom, quiet centers, manipulatives)